geographiclib/geographiclib-doc/source/doc/triaxial.rst

 difference in the equatorial semiaxes is 1 μm.)

 This method therefore provides a "working" solution of the inverse problem.
-A "complete" solution will involve using Jacobi's solution.
-This will remove the sloppiness involved in using an ODE solver.
+The "complete" solution involves using Jacobi's method and is provided in the C++ library GeographicLib.
+This removes the sloppiness involved in using an ODE solver.
 An initial implementation of Jacobi's solution was used to create the [Geodesic-testset]_.

 .. _trigeodjac: